-Back in January we shared a Café Survey, requesting input from our readers (you!).
+Back in January, we sent out a Café Survey requesting input from our readers (you!).
 We were overwhelmed with so many kind and encouraging responses, but also really appreciated the constructive criticism.
 Some things you suggested we began to implement immediately and others we’re working on over time.
 This delicious Honey Bourbon Glazed Salmon is a direct result of your input!

 A half hour before dinner, make some rice (it’s wonderful over quinoa too!) and prep the asparagus.
 Haricots verts (those long, skinny French green beans) would be another fabulous side for this entrée.
 About 10 minutes before dinner, preheat the oven, brush the salmon with half of the sweet, spicy sauce and broil until deeply colored and nicely caramelized on both sides.
 Drizzle a little of the remainder sauce over the salmon when serving.

 Besides a dinner entrée, I’ve also served this Honey Bourbon Glazed Salmon in a salad with an Asian dressing and lots of beautiful greens.
 You could add julienne carrots, cucumber slices, snow peas, sesame seeds, cashews, peanuts – really whatever you’re in the mood for!
 For the salad, sometimes I leave the salmon whole and other times, I’ll break it into chunks after broiling.
 However I’ve served it, it’s always been very well received.